H-Asatryan/ride-hailing-route-planning/README.md

 **Project partner:** [Aptiv](https://www.aptiv.com), [BSW](https://www.bergische-gesellschaft.de), [WSW](https://www.wsw-online.de)

-**Research set-up**
+**Project Overview**

+* **Ride-Hailing Service:** The project contributed to the development of a ride-hailing service offered by WSW, now available as [Hol mich!
+App](https://play.google.com/store/apps/details?id=wuppertal.holmich&hl=en).
-The project aims to compare the service quality of time-tabled buses and on-demand ridepooling cabs in Wuppertal, Germany, during late evening hours.
-To facilitate this comparison, a predictive simulation framework was developed using R. This framework leverages generalized linear models for demand prediction and classification models for trip destination prediction.
-The resulting dynamic dial-a-ride problem is solved using a rolling-horizon algorithm with a feasible-path heuristic.
+* **Predictive Simulation:** A predictive simulation framework was developed using R to simulate transport requests and compare service quality.
+* **Machine Learning:** Generalized linear models and classification models were used for demand prediction and trip destination prediction.
+* **Dynamic Dial-a-Ride Problem:** The framework solved the dynamic dial-a-ride problem using a rolling-horizon algorithm with a feasible-path heuristic.
+* **Focus on Late Evening Hours:** The comparison of bus and ridepooling services was specifically conducted during late evening hours.
+* **Visualization Tool:** A leaflet-based HTML map was used to visualize simulation results.
+* **Service Extension Analysis:** The project analyzed demand patterns and proposed potential extensions for the ride-hailing service.

 **Key Features**